 2014 Impact100 Fremantle FinalistsIn 2014 Impact100 Fremantle donors collectively raise $115,000 for four inspiring finalists.

 DADAA will provide high-level art programs for women and children experiencing mental health and homelessness in the Fremantle area.
 The project will engage participants at iconic Fremantle locations, build valuable skills and empower personal growth through artistic expression.

-The 100 Hampton Road project aims to build personal and community wellbeing through cooking classes and communal eating onsite at the local lodging house by installing a commercial kitchen.
-100 Hampton Road provides supported accommodation to some of the most underprivileged people in our community.
+The project aims to build personal and community wellbeing through cooking classes and communal eating onsite at a local lodging house by installing a commercial kitchen.
+It provides supported accommodation to some of the most underprivileged people in our community.
 Many residents have mental health issues, substance abuse problems and are living isolated lives with limited social connections.

 2014 Impact100 Fremantle Winner

-Congratulations to FORM – 100 Hampton Road their perseverance and hard work paid off and our donors were thoroughly impressed.
+Congratulations to FORM – their perseverance and hard work paid off and our donors were thoroughly impressed.

-Impact100 has made an incredible impact to all our finalists and previous winners and is a great way to get involved in giving and together make a significant impact in your local community.
+Impact100 has made an incredible impact on all our finalists and previous winners and is a great way to get involved in giving and together make a significant impact in your local community.